 If you can answer positively to the previous four questions, there is a good chance that you are moving in the right direction.

-The right BI tool will make it easier for your team to use your information to draw actionable insights.
+The right BI solution will make it easier for your team to use your information to draw actionable insights.
 You will no longer have to wonder what is contained in your raw data, and you can finally empower everyone with the ability to make data-driven decisions.

 With the right solution, you will be able to access data in seconds, compare sales across businesses or regions, address inventory and logistics challenges, analyze budgets and use data to keep you in front of your competition.